colin-woon/nodejs-test/README.md

-This is a repo on how I learned NodeJS, the guide is based on Dave Gray Node JS and Express tutorials, it is arranged in alphabetical order, here are the takeaways:
+This is a repo on how I learned NodeJS in 8 days, the guide is based on Dave Gray Node JS and Express tutorials, it is arranged in alphabetical order, here are the takeaways:

 a. callback-functions
 	- basic callback function